ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ```
 ## Data Access

-Before we dive into the detail, let's look at the main CRUDL methods we need to implement:
+Before diving into the detail, let's look at the main CRUDL methods we need to implement:

 1. *GetRecordList* - get a List of records in the dataset.
 This can be paged and sorted.
-3. *GetRecord* - get a single record by ID or GUID
+3. *GetRecord* - get a single record by ID
 4. *CreateRecord* - Create a new record
 5. *UpdateRecord* - Update the record based on ID
 6. *DeleteRecord* - Delete the record based on ID

-Keep these in mind as we work through the data layers.
+Keep these in mind as we work through this article.

 #### DbTaskResult

 Data layer CUD operations return a `DbTaskResult` object.
 Most of the properties are self-evident.
-The UI consumes the information returned to display result messages.  `NewID` returns the new ID from a Create operation.
-The information is structured to be used in CSS Framework Alerts and Toasts.
+It's designed to be consumed by the UI to build CSS Framework entities such as Alerts and Toasts.  `NewID` returns the new ID from a *Create* operation.

 ```csharp
 public class DbTaskResult